ClarityNLP/ClarityNLP/README.md

 2. You should now be running all the services ClarityNLP needs.
 The main NLP service will be running at [http://localhost:5000](http://localhost:5000).
 You'll need to a tool like [Postman](https://www.getpostman.com/apps) to interact with ClarityNLP.

-3. Clarity has been pre-loaded with documents from the FDA Drug Labels data set, but you can get an idea on how to load more documents [here](http://clarity-nlp.readthedocs.io/en/latest/index.html#document-ingestion).
+3. ClarityNLP has been pre-loaded with documents from the FDA Drug Labels data set, but you can get an idea on how to load more documents [here](http://clarity-nlp.readthedocs.io/en/latest/index.html#document-ingestion).

 4. Now we can test some NLPQL.
 See some sample NLPQL [here](https://github.com/ClarityNLP/ClarityNLP/tree/master/nlp/samples/nlpql) and learn more about NLPQL [here](http://clarity-nlp.readthedocs.io/en/latest/nlpql.html).
 Let's try on creating a simple NLPQL to find drug allergies in this text.
 Using Postman, we'll POST the NLPQL below as plain text to [http://localhost:5000/nlpql](http://localhost:5000/nlpql).